Last Updated @ 11:35 (CET) on 24/11/2020

 High speed Pendolino trains have resumed service within Poland.
 International PKP Intercity trains with connections within the EU (to Prague, Berlin and Vienna for example) resumed on June 22.

-Hotels in Poland have been allowed to reopen; all cultural institutions, attractions, restaurants, cafes, and bars are slowly reopening, and city authorities are eager to welcome tourists back to Warsaw!
+Hotels in Poland have been allowed to reopen; all cultural institutions, attractions, restaurants, cafes, and bars slowly reopened, and city authorities are eager to welcome tourists back to Warsaw!

 How Are Locals in Warsaw Behaving Now?